Access and Running Jobs

 Running Jobs

 There are two types of jobs: batch and interactive.
 Batch jobs involve submitting a script (bash, python, etc) to the cluster with memory and CPU requirements and the cluster decides where and when to run that job.
-Interactive jobs give you exclusive access to an entire node including all its memory and CPUs.
+Interactive jobs give you exclusive access to a subset of a node, allowing you to run software interactively as you might on a desktop computer.
 Batch is preferred over Interactive as it is a more efficient use of resources and allows for many other users to use the cluster.
 Please use batch jobs instead of interactive jobs when possible.

 Batch Jobs

-The command to submit scripts to be run on the cluster is qsub.
-It has many options which you can see in the qsub manual.
-These options can be added either to the command-line or into a submit script via the #PBS directive.
-Below is a very simple example using qsub.
+- The command to submit scripts to be run on the cluster is sbatch.
+It has many options which you can see in the sbatch manual.
+These options can be added either to the command-line or into a submit script via the #SBATCH directive.
+Below is a very simple example using sbatch.
 More detailed examples are in the appendix.

 Create a run_casa.sh script like the following (nmpost example)